 Chlorine is needed for maintaining a healthy digestive system.
 Deficiency of chlorine in the diet is rare, as it used in the processing and preservation of many foods.
-Dietary sources include wholemeal bread, oats, eggs, butter and prawns.
+Dietary sources include wholemeal bread, oats, eggs, butter, and prawns.

-Chromium helps to ensure healthy metabolism and regulate blood sugar levels within the body.
+Chromium helps to ensure a healthy metabolism and regulate blood sugar levels within the body.
 Trace amounts can be found in many food and drinks, including broccoli, yeast, grapes, liver, orange juice, potatoes, turkey, red wine and beer.

-Cobalt is needed for the production of red blood cells, and can be found in liver, red meat, fish, green leafy vegetables, milk and nuts.
+Cobalt is needed for the production of red blood cells and can be found in liver, red meat, fish, green leafy vegetables, milk, and nuts.
 Cobalt is also important for the absorption and use of other nutrients within the body.

 Copper is needed for the formation of red blood cells, collagen and healthy bones.
 Copper can be found in a wide range of foods, including liver, fish, nuts, whole grains and green leafy vegetables.

 Selenium is an antioxidant and is essential for good health.
-The richest sources of selenium include Brazil nuts, tuna, turkey, cod, chicken, oatmeal, rice, sunflower seeds and eggs.
+The richest sources of selenium include Brazil nuts, tuna, turkey, cod, chicken, oatmeal, rice, sunflower seeds, and eggs.

 Zinc is essential for performing many different functions within the human body, including maintaining a healthy metabolism and strong immune system.
-Rich sources of zinc include red meat, dairy products, cereal, chicken, cashew nuts, seafood and peanuts.
+Rich sources of zinc include red meat, dairy products, cereal, chicken, cashew nuts, seafood, and peanuts.

 Trace elements of other minerals, such as fluorine, manganese, molybdenum, and iodine, are also needed by the body.
 In most cases, unless there is a specific medical condition that causes a deficiency, these minerals are consumed as part of a normal diet.